giering/WaveNet-Audio/README.md

 # WaveNet-Audio
 Training and generating with a Tensorflow version of Wavenet for audio files

 This work was part of the CADL project set to explore a tensorflow version of Wavenet.
 I explored the concepts of *transfer learning* and training a new model from scratch.
-Time permitting I'll also perform visualization of the latent embedding space of the encoded audio.
+Time permitting I'll train these models on AWS to take them to a better performance level.

 ### The Data
 I chose to start with the open source [wavenet code by Igor Babuschkin](https://github.com/ibab/tensorflow-wavenet) which builds global conditioning.
 See his repository for details on how to train and generate using this model.
 This particular implementation trains on audio wav files and defaults to the  [VCTK corpus](http://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html) corpus of multiple speakers of English with varying accents.